Radiation Protection Guidance for Diagnostic and Interventional X-Ray Procedures: Federal Guidance Report No. 14

 On this page:

-- What is the proposed Federal Guidance Report No. 14?
+- What is Federal Guidance Report No. 14

-- How can I obtain a copy of the proposed Federal Guidance Report No. 14?
+- How can I obtain a copy of Federal Guidance Report No. 14?

 - Frequently Asked Questions

-How can I obtain a copy of the proposed Federal Guidance Report No. 14?
+How can I obtain a copy of Federal Guidance Report No. 14?

-Click on the following link to view or download the proposed Federal Guidance Report No. 14: Radiation Protection Guidance for Diagnostic and Interventional X-Ray Procedures (PDF) (111 pp, 644 KB) About PDF
+Click on the following link to view or download the final Federal Guidance Report No. 14: Radiation Protection Guidance for Diagnostic and Interventional X-Ray Procedures (PDF) (144 pp, 1,192 KB) About PDF

-You can access all materials related to the proposed Radiation Protection Guidance for Diagnostic and Interventional X-Ray Procedures (Federal Guidance Report No. 14) through www.regulations.gov at Docket ID No. EPA-HQ-OAR-2010-1064.
+All materials related to the Radiation Protection Guidance for Diagnostic and Interventional X-Ray Procedures (Federal Guidance Report No. 14), including the proposed guidance and submitted public comments, can be accessed through www.regulations.gov at Docket ID No. EPA-HQ-OAR-2010-1064.

 Frequently Asked Questions